openvinotoolkit/model_server/README.md

 # OpenVINO&trade; model server

-Inference model server implementation with gRPC interface, compatible with TensorFlow serving API and OpenVINO&trade; as the execution backend.
+Inference model server implementation, compatible with TensorFlow Serving API and OpenVINO&trade; as the execution backend.
+It provides both gRPC and RESTfull API interfaces.

 ## Project overview

-“OpenVINO&trade; model server” is a flexible, high-performance inference serving component for artificial intelligence models.
+“OpenVINO&trade; Model Server” is a flexible, high-performance inference serving component for artificial intelligence models.
 The software makes it easy to deploy new algorithms and AI experiments, while keeping the same server architecture and APIs like in [TensorFlow Serving](https://github.com/tensorflow/serving).